BabakShah/developerportal/pages/platforms/v2/unity/unity.md

 <strong>Measurements</strong>

 <code>Measurements</code> is a representation of the head and face measurements.
-The Interocular distance is defined as the distance between the two outer eye corners in pixels:
+The Interocular distance is the defined as the distance between the two outer eye corners in pixels:

 ```csharp
 struct Expressions